nwg/racket-wiki/Intro-Projects.md

 * Find things that use lists for sets, replace them with `racket/set'
   - Search for uses of member and friends to find
 * Find uses of `srfi/1`, replace them with `racket/list` stuff
-* Documentation clarifications and/or small examples
 * ~~Add support for `macro-debugger/analysis/check-requires` to xrepl~~ (Completed by Eli)
 * Fix Swindle to have `call-next-method` available without #lang swindle

+# Documentation Improvements

+Similar to code improvements (docs are code).

+* Revise the FFI docs: better docs, lots of examples, guide-like text
+* Add a detailed example to the profiler manual.
+* Documentation clarifications and/or small examples

 These are improvements to other systems to better support Racket.